Official3Lo/COMPSCICOURSE/README.md

 # COMPSCI40
-Classworks and Programs created from my Computer Science course - programming concept and computing.
+A compilation of my classwork and programs created from my Computer Science course @FCC - programming concept and computing.

 Language(s): C++